ros2/design/articles/actions.md

 Goals sent to the bridge from ROS 2 are always immediately accepted by the bridge.
 The bridge will then submit the goal to the ROS 1 server.
 The reason for instantly accepting the goal is that if the ROS 1 action server never responds to a goal request then the bridge cannot return a result.
-Goals that are rejected by ROS 1 action servers will be reported as cancelled to ROS 2 action clients.
+Goals that are rejected by ROS 1 action servers will be reported as canceled to ROS 2 action clients.

 #### Goal Cancellation

 When a ROS 2 client tries to cancel a goal the bridge will immediately accept the cancellation request.
 It will then try to cancel the request on the ROS 1 action server.
-If the cancellation request is rejected by the ROS 1 server then the ROS 2 bridge will stay in the *CANCELLING* state until the result of the goal is known.
+If the cancellation request is rejected by the ROS 1 server then the ROS 2 bridge will stay in the *CANCELING* state until the result of the goal is known.

 #### Feedback